victoriaLemay/datasciencecoursera/Getting_and_Cleaning_Data_Project/CodeBook.md

 ## Data

+Data was obtained from the following link:

+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Data was obtained from this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The unzipped UCI HAR Dataset directory should be placed in the Getting_and_Cleaning_Data_Project directory - from the root of the project, the filepath should look like datasciencecoursera/Getting_and_Cleaning_Data_Project/UCI HAR Dataset.
+The unzipped UCI HAR Dataset directory should be placed in the Getting_and_Cleaning_Data_Project directory - from the root of the project, the filepath should look like datasciencecoursera/Getting_and_Cleaning_Data_Project/UCI HAR Dataset.

 The run_analysis.R script makes use of the following files in the UCI HAR Dataset: